Dropsource/monarch_samples/README.md

 This repo is a curated collection of sample projects which show Monarch working with various packages, patterns and tools.

 _Monarch is a tool for building Flutter widgets in isolation.
-It makes building beautiful apps a simpler and faster experience.
+It makes it easy to build, test and debug complex UIs.
 Find out more at https://monarchapp.io_

 ### Sample projects